MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 * [PWA](https://webhint.io/docs/user-guide/hints/pwa)
 * [Security](https://webhint.io/docs/user-guide/hints/security)

-You are now able to filter out third-party issues using a new checkbox.
+You can now filter out third-party issues using a new checkbox.
 The filter functionality helps you hide issues related to code from third-party libraries or other sources.

 To help you review issues revealed by [webhint](https://webhint.io), the **Issues** tool now displays the following information: